pakeke-constructor/umg-mod-monorepo/worldeditor/planning.md

 # COMMANDS:
-Miscellaneous changes to a world  (e.g. worldborder, player spawn)
+Miscellaneous changes to a world  (e.g. border, player spawn)

 Commands should be deployed by other mods, or by the worldeditor itself.
-(For example, drawing the worldborder is a macro that tags onto the selection)
+(For example, drawing the border is a macro that tags onto the selection)

 ## PointCommand